me4502/ModularFramework/README.md

 A modular plugin framework built for Sponge.
 ## Features
 * Lightweight and small module framework.
-* Lazy-loading of classes, unused modules are not loaded.
+* Lazy-loading of classes, unused modules are not loaded.Ow

 ## Prerequisites
 * [Java] 6